farooq-kahout-insight/apigee-mcp-gateway/README.md

 alert policy that fires above 20 per agent per hour.

-Both alarms — the write burst and the model-spend one — fan out to every channel named in `ALERT_CHANNEL_TITLES`, which defaults to `Email Alert,Slack Alerts`.
-Slack is where these get *seen*, since a burst of denied writes is something somebody should look at within minutes; email is where they survive, because a workspace can be left, archived or rate-limited and an alarm with one delivery path has a single point of silence.
+Both alarms — the write burst and the model-spend one — fan out to every channel named in `ALERT_CHANNEL_TITLES`, which defaults to the single Slack channel `ai-gateway-alerts`.
+Slack is where these get *seen*, since a burst of denied writes is something somebody should look at within minutes.
+It is also, by default, the only delivery path, which is a real cost worth naming: a workspace can be left, archived or rate-limited, and one path is one point of silence.
+Add an email channel to the list if that matters more to you than the noise.

+The value is matched **literally against the channel's Monitoring display name**, which is not the same string as the Slack channel it posts to — they coincide here only because the console seeds one from the other.
+Renaming either side unwires the alarms.

-The script **looks channels up by display name and never creates them**.
-That is a Google constraint, not caution: Monitoring's Slack integration needs an OAuth-minted `auth_token` that a bot token cannot supply, so the channel has to be created once in the Monitoring console — Alerting → Notification channels → Slack → *Add new*, which runs the OAuth flow and invites the Google bot to the channel.
-Name it `Slack Alerts` and rerun the script; a name it cannot resolve is reported and skipped rather than silently dropped, because an alert policy that quietly ends up with no channels still shows as healthy.
+**Create the channel before running the script.** `monitoring.sh` looks channels up and never creates one — not because it cannot, but because the only token it could create one with is the same bot token the gateway injects from the KVM, and copying a credential into a second system doubles both the blast radius and the number of places a rotation has to reach.
+Monitoring console → Alerting → Edit notification channels → Slack → *Add new* runs Google's own OAuth flow, mints a token belonging to Google's Slack app, and invites its bot to the channel.
+Name it to match `ALERT_CHANNEL_TITLES` and rerun the script; a name it cannot resolve is printed and skipped rather than silently dropped, because an alert policy that quietly ends up with no channels still shows as healthy.

+Point it at an alert channel the gateway is *not* allowlisted for.
+Alerting about an agent through a channel that agent can write to is a loop worth not building.

 Note that this path is Google's own bot posting to Slack, not the gateway's — the alerting stack does not go through `slack-v1`, and deliberately so.
 An alarm that